WEDC: 1950s - 1990s

 The format of WEDC had always been mostly foreign language programming, mainly Polish and Spanish.
 Under the Denemark ownership in the 1950s, an English language program featuring "Love Music" aired from 3:30-5 p.m. weekdays, and its overnight program, "The Midnight Fliers" (from Midnight-6 a.m.) featured big band music.
-In the 1930s, the station broadcast live music of jazz bands from night club venues in Chicago.
 There was also African American-oriented programming on WEDC and its sister stations produced by Jack L. Cooper.

+1990s to sign-off

 In 1995, WCRW was purchased by the owner of WSBC, Daniel Lee, for $500,000.
 A year later, he also purchased WEDC for $750,000 to make WSBC a 24-hour-a-day radio station; this ended the 60+ years of "shared-time" operation.
 The next year, Lee sold WSBC to Fred Eychaner's Newsweb; Eychaner was the former owner of WPWR-TV Channel 50 Chicago.
 WSBC and WEDC used separate transmitter sites, located within a mile of each other on the northwest side of Chicago.
 Lee was once the owner of WXRT-FM and WSCR in Chicago.
 Those stations were later sold to Westinghouse Broadcasting, and are now a part of CBS.

 At midnight on June 13, 1997, WSBC took over WEDC's hours, putting an end to the last of the original time-sharing arrangements in the United States.
 The station's former studios are now occupied by WCPT (AM), also owned by Newsweb.